awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-example-scenarios.md

 Paulo decides to wait for 90 days before he [views the service last accessed data](access_policies_access-advisor-view-data.md#access_policies_access-advisor-viewing) for the `Development` group using the AWS Management Console\.
 He views the list of services that the group members accessed\.
 He learns that the users accessed five services within the last week: AWS CloudTrail, Amazon CloudWatch Logs, Amazon EC2, AWS KMS, and Amazon S3\.
 They accessed a few other services when they were first evaluating AWS, but not since then\.

-Paulo decides to reduce the policy permisisons to include only those five services and the required IAM and Organizations actions\.
+Paulo decides to reduce the policy permissions to include only those five services and the required IAM and Organizations actions\.
 He edits `ExampleDevelopment` policy using the following JSON text\.

 ```
 {